(3 minute read)

 Get into good sleeping habits.

-Learn how to say no.
+Learn to say no.

 At the end of the day, you need you to be able to give your best at work for the hours you are paid to do.
 Outside of those hours, your time should be your own.
-Having a healthy work-life balance is one of the best things you can do for your employer, your work and you.
+Having a healthy work-life balance is one of the best things you can do for your employer, your work and for yourself.